Zffu/Hexastrike/README.md

 - `-DHEXASTRIKE_NULL_CHECKS`: If this option is added, Hexastrike will have null checks

 - `-DHEXASTRIKE_IO_THREAD_POOL_MEMBERS` (Required): Determines the amounts of IO working threads that Hexastrike will have
-- `DHEXASTIRKE_IOTHREAD_INDICATOR` (Required): Determines the type of number that Hexastrike will use to store Thread active statuses.
+- `DHEXASTRIKE_IOTHREAD_INDICATOR` (Required): Determines the type of number that Hexastrike will use to store Thread active statuses.
 Must be a type that contains enough bits for all of the thread pool members to have a bit each.

 - `-DHEXASTRIKE_IO_BUFFER_SIZE` (Required): The size of the IO byte buffer that Hexastrike will process.

 - `-DHEXASTRIKE_SOFT_IO_THREAD`: Makes the IO threads slower and softer when no client is connected.

-- `-DHEXASTIRKE_NO_R_HANDLER`: Removes and disables the handling for recieved bytes.
+- `-DHEXASTRIKE_NO_R_HANDLER`: Removes and disables the handling for recieved bytes.
 - `-DHEXASTRIKE_NO_D_HANDLER`: Removes and disables the handling for disconnected connections.

 - `-DHEXASTRIKE_CONN_ALLOCSIZE`: Determines how much bytes will be allocated to each connection.